-Ineligible Letters of Intent and Full Applications will not be further reviewed or considered for award.
+Ineligible Full Applications will not be further reviewed or considered for award.
 The Contracting Officer will send a notification letter by email to the technical and administrative points of contact designated by the applicant in EERE Exchange.
-The notification letter will state the basis upon which the Letter of Intent or the Full Application is ineligible and not considered for further review.
+The notification letter will state the basis upon which the Full Application is ineligible and not considered for further review.